Compare shop insurance

 What is shop insurance?

 Shop insurance can protect your business from the various hazards or claims you might encounter.
 These risks include damage to the property from your customers or employees and theft of stock.
-This insurance can also provide cover if you have to close the shop due to flooding or facing a claim from a customer about an item you’ve sold them.
+This insurance can also provide cover if you have to close the shop due to flooding or if you're facing a claim from a customer about an item you’ve sold them.

 It’s important to find insurance for shops that is tailored to your business, as this will make sure you can continue to trade.